khancuh/khancuh/README.md

-- 👋 Hi, I’m Mohd Imran Khan
+- 👋 Hi, I’m Imran Khan
 - 📫 How to reach me email-id: mohdimrankhan131313@gmail.com and contact no: 7388646036